What is the JET Programme?

 The JET Programme started in 1987 with cooperation from governments of participating countries.
 It has grown significantly over its long history, with the number of countries participating in the JET Programme growing from 4 to 43, and the number of participants from 848 to 4,786 by 2015.
 More information about its history is available at the official JET website.

-Who organise the JET Programme?
+Who organize the JET Programme?

 The JET Programme is administered through the collaboration of Japan’s local government authorities, the Ministry of Internal Affairs and Communications (MIC), the Ministry of Foreign Affairs (MOFA), the Ministry of Education, Culture, Sports, Science and Technology (MEXT), and the Council of Local Authorities for International Relations (CLAIR).
 The support of CLAIR and the three Ministries to both JET Programme participants and the institutions that host them is essential.
 More information about the organisations is available at the official JET website.